ninjakx/weather-app/README.md

 Thanks to the @nnamdiekweekwe for the code :)

 ## Note:
 *They have updated the api so it won't work any longer.
-Earlier historical for few days and forecast data were free using this api.
+Earlier historical data for few days and forecast data were free using this api.
 But now you have to suscribe for that plan.
 No longer free now.*